 Every four years, the University of Puget Sound and the Race & Pedagogy Institute welcomes more than 2,000 local, regional, national, and international participants to engage issues of race and to discuss the impact of race on education.
 Each conference builds on the success of the last and contributes new perspectives to the conversation.
-Join us, September 27 - 29, 2018, to explore the theme Radically Re-Imagining the Project of Justice: Narratives of Rupture, Resilience, and Liberation.
+This conference was held September 27 - 29, 2018, to explore the theme Radically Re-Imagining the Project of Justice: Narratives of Rupture, Resilience, and Liberation.
 Major sub-themes are: Rupturing the Logics of Domination: Urgencies in the Project of Justice; Undoing Miseducation: Reclaiming and Rewriting Narratives of Liberation; and Radical Transformations: New Publics, New Social Contracts.

 The Conference included Keynote, Spotlight, and Concurrent sessions.
 Conversation Spaces will be built into the program to multiply opportunities for more informal interactions among attendees around selected topics drawn from the formal sessions.
 As part of the Institute’s commitment to understanding the arts as public pedagogy, the fine and performing arts spoke, on campus and in community spaces, to the trauma and costly yields of entering the archives of painful histories of dehumanization and internment; to the similarly and differently turbulent and violent crossings through which migrations, genocide, and enslavement have been wrought; to Tacoma’s own struggles for justice over the course of many years.
 The Conference also featured a Youth Summit for middle and high school students built on the Institute’s engagement with Washington State public schools.
 In addition, a conference strand designed by PreK–12 educators will focus on Unlearning Racism and wrestling with issues of representation, curriculum, and pedagogy in public schools and teacher preparation.